By: Team T09-2

 Examples: Suppose you are studying for an important exam, and you want to find out which cards you performed poorly on so you can review them.

-1. Classify cards as described in the classify section above and then type rank
+Classify cards as described in the

 Image: Appearance of cards before sorting by performance

-1. Type rank and you will instantly get the desired result
+and you will instantly get the desired result

 Image: Appearance of cards after sorting by performance.
 As can be seen, harder cards move to the top.

 The indicator in the card panel only shows the most recent classification of the card while the scheduling algorithm takes into account all past reviews.
+As such, cards labelled HARD may not always be above cards ranked NORMAL. |

 4. FAQ